-- Samadhi: It simply means the state of oneness with God.
-By meditating deeply on any aspect of god, one loses self-awareness and becomes completely absorbed in that.
+- Samadhi: Samadhi simply means the state of oneness with God.
+By meditating deeply on any aspect of God, one loses self-awareness and becomes completely absorbed in that.

 Patanjali’s teaching is a deep and inspiring scripture.
-Yet also a practical, accessible and applicable to any spiritual seeker.
+Yet also practical, accessible, and applicable to any spiritual seeker.
 The Yoga sutra shows the peripheral way to lasting happiness and freedom.
-It’s not just another intellectual exploration but a handbook for the true exercise of yoga.
+It’s not just another intellectual exploration but a handbook for the proper exercise of Yoga.

 Sloka on Maharishi Patanjali – योगेन चित्तस्य पदेन वाचां (Yogena Cittasya Padena Vaacam)